» Disability Information » » Blogs and Writings

 When I had been having tough times adjusting I would always say, “If life deals you lemons Cutler……get out there and make some lemonade!”
 Making Lemonade was the obvious name for my personal development business that evolved.
 Making Lemonade now offers individuals and groups coaching and training to disabled people committed to gaining employment, starting a business or developing their leadership potential.

-I am now a writer, inspirational speaker, trainer, business advisor and coach.
+I am now a writer, inspirational speaker, trainer, business adviser and coach.
 Making Lemonade is totally committed to offering accessible, personal support to disabled people to be the best they can be and achieve their goals and potential.

 Things have certainly changed dramatically since my fashion days, but I would now not change a thing.
 Life is now lemonade all the way!

-Follow Steph at http://making-lemonade.co.uk
+Follow Steph at making-lemonade.co.uk